Installation#

 You can install the package either from PyPI or from source.
 Choose the latter if you want to access the files included the experiments folder or if you want to contribute to the project.

-Check that you have PyTorch (cpu or gpu) installed on your system.
+Check that you have Python 3.10 (or later) and PyTorch (cpu or gpu) installed on your system.
 Then, install the package via pip:

 pip install torch-uncertainty